Connect to a MySQL semi-sync cluster

 If you are connecting from a private subnet to a cluster in a private subnet, you can use a DNS address or a private IP address.

-We recommend connecting using a DNS address.
-DNS addresses use the master discovery mechanism in the cluster—the address is tied to the node role rather than the node itself.
-If a master becomes unavailable, one of the replicas becomes the new master, and the address moves to the new node along with the role.
+We recommend connecting via a DNS address.
+The cluster uses the master discovery mechanism for DNS addresses: the address is linked to the node role, not to the node itself.
+If the master becomes unavailable, one of the replicas becomes the new master, and the address moves to the new node along with the role.

-The master discovery mechanism is not used when connecting via a private IP address.
-If one of the replicas becomes the new master, the master's IP address will change, and the connection using the old IP address will stop working.
+When connecting via a private IP address, the master discovery mechanism is not used.
+If one of the replicas becomes the new master, the master IP address will change, and the connection via the old IP address will stop working.

 To connect from another private subnet, first connect both private subnets to a cloud router .